strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.19.4.md

 ## Route syntax changes

-In order to stay database agnostic, we decided that the identifier in url params always has to be named `id` instead of `_id` or else.
+In order to stay database agnostic, we decided that the identifier in url params should always be named `id`.

-If your routes use something else that `id`, please modify all of them as in following example.
+If your routes configuration still use something else than `id`, please modify all of them as in the following example.

 ### Example